September 18, 2019 in

 Fortunately, there’s a way to not only avoid this scenario, but also to leverage your life insurance plan to actively combat financial strain.
 Indeed, life insurance can be a key resource for preventing financial hardship.

-At Fifth Season Financial, we provide this assistance through our Funds for Living and Giving (FLAG) program.
+At Fifth Season Financial, we provide this assistance through our Funds for Living and Giving Program.
 Specifically, many people view their life insurance policies as an asset that comes into play after they’re gone — but that’s not always the case.
 To-date, we have provided over $190 million in financial assistance to more than 600 patients with advanced-stage illnesses.

-Here’s what our FLAG program offers:
+Here’s what our Funds For Living Program offers:

 “Fifth Season Financial made the most difficult event in my life much more bearable.
 When my beloved wife of 20 years was diagnosed with triple negative inflammatory breast cancer, the course of the disease was aggressive and fast.
 We needed more than health insurance and hospice could offer.
 We needed home health aides, and I needed to be able to stay home from my busy practice to be with her.
 Borrowing the funds against her life insurance policy allowed us to ease her into a peaceful transition from this world while staving off a second disaster of the financial type.” – William in Texas